Vegan diet in general

 According to the leaders of the VeChi Youth Study, the results show that with a mixed, vegetarian and vegan diet, the supply of the main nutrients and most vitamins and minerals is sufficient for the majority of participants.
 This also applies to vitamin B12, which is sufficient for most children and was supplemented by 88% of participants.
 There were no significant differences in energy density and intake between the diets.
 Furthermore, the supply of vitamin B2 and iodine was critical in all diets, as were the intake data for calcium and vitamin D. However, these results cannot be transferred to the entire German population and their conclusion is therefore limited (5).

-Benefits of a vegan diet
+What are the benefits of a vegan diet for children?

 If a vegan diet includes all essential nutrients in the appropriate amounts and many nutritionally beneficial nutrients, then a vegan diet can have positive long-term effects on children's health.
 Nutritionally beneficial is defined as a dietary pattern that is high in fiber and low in added sugar and saturated fat.
 This nutrient pattern can be associated with a low prevalence of overweight, obesity and a low risk of cardiometabolic diseases in adulthood (4).